holdex/developers/docs/COMPENSATION.md

 **Entry** operates with a student mindset: bug-free execution, fast learning, clear communication, and taking feedback well.
-Entry follows the [Developer Guidelines](../README.md), understands the goals handed to them, and researches, estimates, and presents solutions while helping other Entry-level teammates.
+Entry follows the [Developer Guidelines](../README.md), understands the goals handed to them, and solves the Problems already scoped for it: researches, estimates, and presents a solution, while helping other Entry-level teammates.

 **Intermediate** is a confident executor: solves complex problems, leads small parts of a project, helps Entry-level teammates, and holds strong opinions.
-Intermediate breaks work into problems, researches solutions, identifies real problems rather than symptoms, prioritizes, and reviews juniors' work.
+Where Entry solves the Problems it's given, Intermediate additionally breaks a whole Goal into its full set of Problems, per [DEV-150](./rules/DEV-150.md): identifies real problems rather than symptoms, prioritizes them, and reviews Entry-level teammates' work.

 **Lead** owns projects end to end: runs full projects, delegates, coaches the team, aligns work with the business, and inspires.
 Lead sets timelines, ensures